vgonisanz/tarot-fortune/README.md

 Learn more about the different tasks you can perform on this project using [make](https://www.gnu.org/software/make/).

+### Utils

+- card-term-viewer: It is a helper to render in terminal images.
+  That could help in development.
+- tarot_csv_to_json: This is a CSV to JSON converter to ease data exchange.

 ### Upgrade dependencies

 From scratch, use the following command to generate `requirements{-dev}.txt` files: